Symbiopsychotaxiplasm

-Symbiopsychotaxiplasm: Take One is a 1971 American experimental documentary film written, directed, co-produced and edited by filmmaker and documentarian William Greaves.
+Symbiopsychotaxiplasm: Take One is a 1971 American experimental documentary film written, directed, co-produced and edited by William Greaves.
 The film is shot and presented in the style of a cinéma vérité documentary, attempting to capture and examine pure reality unhindered by the presence of the cameras all around.
 It is notable for the inherent layers of metatextual storytelling, with a documentary inside a documentary inside a documentary.

 In 2015, Symbiopsychotaxiplasm was selected by the United States Library of Congress for preservation in the National Film Registry, deeming it "culturally, historically, or aesthetically significant."

 Development

 Greaves's original concept for the film was to apply Heisenberg's uncertainty principle to a project that he had conceived several years earlier, in which he would follow and document a group of actors undergoing the audition process for an acting job.
 Finding himself dissatisfied with "Hollywood acting", which he found stiff and forced rather than loose and spontaneous as life tended to be, Greaves attempted to find new and different ways to bring out "reality", one that would not cause his subjects to "act to the camera."

 The film was independently financed by one of Greaves's former students from his teaching days at the National Film Board of Canada and The Actors Studio.
 The title came from Greaves's own fascination with scientific concepts.
 The concept of symbiotaxiplasm (from roots meaning "together-life-movement-fluid") originated from Arthur F. Bentley in his book Inquiry Into Inquiries: Essays in Social Theory, which Greaves described as "those events that transpire in the course of anyone's life that have an impact on the consciousness and the psyche of the average human being, and how that human being also controls or effects changes or has an impact on the environment."
 By inserting "-psycho-" into the term, Greaves emphasized the mental state affected by those events.